Dalai Lama's former biographer takes up residence in China

 Achok Rinpoche had headed a Tibetan hospital and worked as a senior librarian in exile, the Chinese website said.

-He fell and injured himself while in Nepal in December 2014 and asked to be taken to China for treatment, which Cui organized, the report said.
+He fell and injured himself while in Nepal in December 2014 and asked to be taken to China for treatment, which Cui organised, the report said.

 During each trip Achok Rinpoche could see with his own eyes China’s amazing development, and that religious and ethnic groups were well-treated, the website said.